reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 ### Task 1: Create a KQL database

-Kusto query language (KQL) is used to query static or streaming data in a table that is defined in a KQL database.
-To analyze the sales data, you must create a table in a KQL database and ingest the data from the file.
+In this task, you will create a KQL database to facilitate querying of static or streaming data.
+You will define a table within the KQL database and ingest sales data from a file to enable effective analysis using Kusto Query Language (KQL).

 1. In the **Microsoft Fabric** experience portal, select the **Real-Time Intelligence** experience image as shown here: